Self-quarantine on return to B.C.

 - Inter-provincial travel

-On March 25, 2020, the federal government implemented a self-isolation plan for returning international travellers on select flights under the Quarantine Act.
+The federal government implemented a quarantine plan for returning international travellers on select flights under the Quarantine Act on March 25, 2020,

-- The federal government will continue to use its authority under the Quarantine Act to ensure compliance with the order to self-isolate, enforceable by RCMP or local police
+- The federal government will continue to use its authority under the Quarantine Act to ensure compliance with the order, enforceable by RCMP or local police

 - Maximum penalties for breaking self-isolation orders include a fine of up to $750,000 and/or imprisonment for six months